 In the Department of Gerontology at the University of Nebraska Omaha (UNO) has been educating students about aging issues.
-Students and faculty use a multidisciplinary approach to discover the many issues facing our world’s rapidly increasing aging population, including reduced independence, health changes and end-of-life planning.
+Students and faculty use a multidisciplinary approach to discover the many issues and opportunities facing our world’s rapidly increasing aging population, including independence, health changes and end-of-life planning.

 Now, more than ever, our society is daring to pull back the curtain and shine a light on this final phase of life.
 Call it compassion.
 Call it sensitivity.
 Or just call it Gerontology.
 It’s more than just studying a phase of life.
 It’s a way of life.